-The beautiful castle has large grounds ideal for photos and drinks before dinner, and is a popular site for events.
+The beautiful castle has large grounds ideal for photos and drinks before dinner and is a popular event site.
 The entry fee is £10.50 for adults and £6.30 for children.

 Timing: Open on Saturday and Sunday from 10 am to 4 pm